Vimarsha Foundation is a modern school (gurukula) for teaching and reflecting on the ancient wisdom of r̥ṣis and siddhas.

 SARVĀMNĀYA

-Sarvāmnāya, the full Śaiva-Śākta revelation that integrates all these streams, is the core of the Tantric tradition as preserved for over a millenia in Nepal.
+Sarvāmnāya, the full Kaula (Śaiva-Śākta) revelation that integrates all these streams, is the core of the Tantric tradition as preserved for a millenium in Nepal.
 It centers around the imagery of Bhairava as evoking both immanence, the presence of the divine in all forms, and transcendence of all categories.

-Vimarsha Foundation's founder, Ācārya Dr. Sthaneshwar Timalsina from Nepal, was traditionally trained, consecrated with sarvādhikāra-sarvasāmrājya dīkṣā and authorized as Śaivācārya within Nepali Sarvāmnāya Order by his dīkṣā gurus: Prem Chetan, from Baglung (Nepal), and Śaṁkara Caitanya Bhāratī, from Kashmir.
+Vimarsha Foundation's founder, Ācārya Dr. Sthaneshwar Timalsina is from Nepal.
+He was traditionally trained, consecrated with sarvādhikāra-sarvasāmrājya dīkṣā and is authorized as Śaivācārya within Nepali Sarvāmnāya Order by his dīkṣā gurus: Prem Chetan, from Baglung (Nepal), and Śaṁkara Caitanya Bhāratī, from Kashmir.
 Khaptad Baba, also from Kashmir, was his Yoga guru.
 He was taught the Vedas, Nyāya, Mīmāṁsā, Vedānta, Śaiva Siddhānta, Trika, Mahārtha and other śāstras in Nepal and Varanasi, by the aforementioned teachers as well as others such as Tanka Prasad Timalsina, Vidyānath Upādhyāya, Rāmānanda Giri, Maheśānanda Giri, Ramji Malviya, Vraja Vallabha Dvivedi and Hemendra Nath Chakravarty.

 OUR VISION